Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsection{Application: Global Model Explanations via Concept Sensitivity Testing}

 Figures \ref{fig:influence-rcav-resnet18},\ref{fig:appendix-influence-1-resnet18},\ref{fig:appendix-influence-2-resnet18},\ref{fig:appendix-influence-3-resnet18} depict concrete examples of how each concept's signal direction impacts the ResNet18's class predictions.
 Figures \ref{fig:influence-rcav-resnet50}, \ref{fig:appendix-influence-1-resnet50} and \ref{fig:appendix-influence-2-resnet50} depict similar examples for ResNet50.
-Concepts appearing more than once correspond to different directions that have been attributed the same label by Network Dissection.
-Seemingly irrelevant concepts with positive influence may have three possible explanations: a) the network has some sensitivity to those concepts (as ResNet18's top1 accuracy is 56.51\% and ResNet50's 28.4\%) b) their impact might be low, since RCAV only considers the sign of the class prediction difference before and after the perturbation, regardless of its magnitude, (thus those concepts may influence the prediction class positively, but by only a small amount) and c) their label may be misleading as the respective concept detectors do not reliably predict the concept (i.e. they exhibit a low IoU score).
+Concepts appearing more than once correspond to different directions that have been attributed the same label.
+Seemingly irrelevant concepts with positive influence may have three possible explanations: a) the network has some sensitivity to those concepts (as ResNet18's top1 accuracy is 56.51\% and ResNet50's 28.4\%) b) their impact might be low, since RCAV only considers the sign of the class prediction difference before and after the perturbation, regardless of its magnitude, and c) their label may be misleading as the respective concept detectors do not reliably predict the concept, possibly indicated by a low IoU score.